-To take a course at another university and have the credit transferred back to your Queen's transcript, you must fill out a Letter of Permission application form [PDF], available for download at the Arts and Science website.
+To receive credit for courses taken at another university, you will need to apply for a Letter of Permission from the Arts and Science Faculty Office.
+You must be an Arts and Science student in good standing, as specified on the Letter of Permission application form.
+This must be done prior to enrolling in any courses outside Queen’s.
 If the course you wish to take is offered by a Canadian (domestic) institution, this application goes to the Student Services Office.
 If the course is offered by an international institution, you must fill out an International Letter of Permission application form [PDF] and submit it to the International Programs Office.

 Please note that this form is only used to apply for the Letter of Permission and Queen's does not apply to the host university on your behalf.
 After you have received a Letter of Permission indicating that you may take the requested courses for credit transfer, you must apply directly to the host university for admission as a visiting student, using your Letter of Permission as your basis for admission.
 From that point forward, all dates, deadlines, fees and regulations pertaining to your registration in the course and your completion of the course are between you and the host university.
 When you complete the course, you must arrange for the host university to mail your official transcript directly to the office that issued you the Letter of Permission.